charmosaa/digital-library/README.md

 # Digital Library
-App for book browsing and categorization
+App for book browsing, categorization and digital reading

 ---

 ## Project Goal

 The primary goal of this project is to create a comprehensive tool for book enthusiasts, enabling easy cataloging, organizing, and tracking of reading progress.
-The application will allow users to add, view, edit, and delete books, assign them to categories, and monitor their reading status.
+The application will allow users to add (from API), view, edit, and delete books, assign them to categories, and monitor their reading status.
+Users can also see their detailed statistics and add reviews.

----

-## So far implemented:
-- book and category model in database
-- book browsing (via API)
-- adding book to (to-read, reading, read)  collection
-- adding book manualy (for testing)
-- adding to favourite and filtering by favourite
----
-## TO DO:
- - adding book category (for the books from API now they are all uncategorized)
- - when clicking on the book maybe more info?
- - maybe more filters for browsing
- - diagrams and stats for your books

 ---
 ## Key Features